hzh0509/EasyHomePage/contents/jobs/index.md

 ---

-As an adventurer, Henry has taken on many quests over the years, though most of them were low-level gigs.
+As a traveler, Henry has taken on many quests over the years, though most of them were low-level gigs.

-As a versatile adventurer, Henry's quests have included:
+Henry's quests have included:

 * Writing news reports
 * Writing media scripts